 A Special Protection Area (SPA) is an area of land, water or sea which has been identified as being of international importance for the breeding, feeding, wintering or the migration of rare and vulnerable species of birds found within the European Union.
 SPAs are European designated sites, classified under the European Wild Birds Directive which affords them enhanced protection.

-June 2012 - Natural England has just launched its refreshed Conservation Objectives for Natura 2000 sites, which set out the high level objectives for Special Protection Areas and Special Areas of Conservation.
+Natural England launched its refreshed Conservation Objectives for Natura 2000 sites in June 2013, which set out the high level objectives for Special Protection Areas and Special Areas of Conservation.

 The Wild Birds Directive first came into force in April 1979 (EC Directive on the conservation of wild birds (79/409/EEC)) and was updated in 2009 (Directive 2009/147/EC on the conservation of wild birds).
 It covers the protection, management and conservation of all species of naturally occurring wild birds in the European territory of member states.
 In particular it requires Member States to identify and give special protection to areas for the rare or vulnerable species listed in Annex 1 of the Directive and for regularly occurring migratory species.